 Export Director Anatolii Kublii and the Head of Technical Marketing Department Dmytro Vakhnytskyi represented DEZEGA.
 Colleagues brought a new product for testing in South Africa – DEZEGA SubWave, an intrinsically safe device that provides communication when used underground in mines and pits at distance from 1 to 3 km, depending on the mine communications.
 Due to the portable underground communication system, the work of rescuers becomes less dangerous, since maintaining communication with the base is possible even in an emergency situation.
 DEZEGA SubWave allows you to provide immediate information exchange in motion and on the spot, coordinate work and promptly transmit important information without the need to re-equip the mine infrastructure.

 The test results are positive: we managed to provide communication at a distance of 3,6 km, which is not the limit for our underground communication system, but, as it turned out, the limit for the horizon (was established from the bore to the place of production).
 Nevertheless, these results more than three times cover the needs of mine rescuers.
-All the devices that they previously tested worked either on straight sections or on sections that go sidewise, but not both of these factors together, and the results were significantly different.
+In comparison to other radio communication system used the DEZEGA SubWave radio performed exceptionally and even exceeding expectations.

 Nothing stands still, for example, the mining industry.
 DEZEGA has been working in the RPE market for many decades, developing new products, modifying existing ones and making every effort to create new high quality products in the mine rescue field to help workers in the most extreme situations.